Long Mynd: Tourism and recreation

-Long Mynd is part of the Shropshire Hills National Landscape (or AONB) and is a popular tourist destination, particularly due to the many footpaths, varied terrain and impressive scenery and views.
+Long Mynd is part of the Shropshire Hills National Landscape and is a popular tourist destination, particularly due to the many footpaths, varied terrain and impressive scenery and views.
 Two promoted recreational trails are the Shropshire Way and the Jack Mytton Way.
 The Long Mynd's open spaces make it a popular place for horse riding and mountain biking on the bridleways.

 Carding Mill Valley is the busiest location as it is home to the National Trust's centre for the area.

 The windward slopes to the west are popular with glider, hang-glider and paraglider pilots.

 In 2015 snow gates were installed at various points of access onto the Long Mynd, to deter motorists planning to use the routes in wintry conditions.

 The Longmynd Hike is a 50 mi competitive race that crosses over the Long Mynd twice and must be completed in under 24 hours.
 It has been running since 1967 and takes place annually, usually on the first weekend in October.

 There is a golf course, the Church Stretton Golf Club, located near the Cardingmill Valley, on the slopes of Stanyeld Hill and Bodbury Hill.
 The clubhouse is at approximately 230 m above sea level and the hilly links course rises up to around 375 m (1,230 ft).
 It is the oldest 18-hole golf course in Shropshire, opened in 1898, and one of the highest in the country.

 Cycle racing's British National Hill Climb Championship was held on the Burway, the road ascending the Long Mynd from Church Stretton, in 1989.
 The title was won by Chris Boardman, the second of his four National Hill Climb titles, who went on to win a gold medal at the 1992 Summer Olympics and have a successful professional cycling career.